abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-08-29-IndiaMLHiring.md

     * All m1 to m12 were converted to binary variables with exception of m12 as it seemed important in exploratory analysis.
 New variable for m12 was also created.

 ### Model Building and Selection -

+* 5 fold Cross Validation was used for model selection across different algorithms.
+* The F1 scores obtained for train data and submitted scores varied a lot with training scores around 0.52 to 0.57 and test scores around 0.28 to 0.34.
-  * Initially, logistic regression was used with 5 fold Cross Validation with train cv F1 Score being 0.53, but the leader board score very low (0.29) – Private Leader board Score is 0.60
+* Initially, logistic regression was used with 5 fold Cross Validation - Train cv F1 Score obtained was 0.53, but the public leader board score was low (0.29).
+Surprisingly, Private Leader board Score for this turned out to be 0.60 which is my personal best on this dataset.
-  * After this, I tried xgboost model with lots of different iterations which did give some improvements train cv score 0.57 to 0.60 for different iterations.
-Since the train and test data had different cut-offs i.e. 0.33 for train and 0.23 for test giving best F1 Scores, I tired with different cut-offs and settled with cut-off 0.3.
-Public Scoreboard improved to 0.345
+* After this, I tried xgboost model with lots of different iterations which did give some improvements - Train cv F1 score obtained varied from 0.57 to 0.60 for different iterations.
+Since the train and test data had different cut-offs giving best F1 Score i.e. 0.33 for train and 0.23 for test, I tired with different cut-offs and settled with cut-off 0.3 as it gave me personal highest Public Leaderboard score of 0.345.
+Private LeaderBoard Score for this is 0.5741.
-  * SMOTE was used for balancing the dataset with train cv improving significantly to 0.9 but leader board score did not improve beyond 0.34
+* I also tried using SMOTE as the dataset was hugely imbalanced.
+This resulted in train cv improving significantly to 0.9 but Public leaderboard score did not improve beyond 0.34.
-  * Lot of ensembles were tried with different submissions
+* I also tried lots of ensembles with different submissions giving better results but none improved beyond 0.345.
 * Final Submission was marked as xgboost with cut-off as 0.3 for delinquency.
 The model for 5 fold Cross validation with predictions being even if 1 model predicted TRUE instead of majority.
-  * Final Parameters - booster="gbtree", eta=0.001, max_depth=5, gamma=3, subsample=0.75, colsample_bytree=1, objective="multi:softprob", eval_metric="mlogloss", num_class=num_class
+* The reason I chose final predictions to be 1 even if one of the 5 folds preicted TRUE is because I observed a trend where I was having better scores with ~ 150 positive predictions.

+Final Public LeaderBoard Rank achieved was 20.
+Private LeaderBoard ranks are yet to be published.